 Victor Mponda-Banda is an Economic and Trade Advisor for a reknowned trade facilitation firm – TradeMark EastAfrica, assisting the setting up the Malawi Trade and Investment Programme (M-TIP) with support from the Foreign and Commonwealth Development Office (FCDO) formerly the DFID.
 He was a Development Coordination Officer in the UN Resident Coordinator’s Office in Georgetown, Guyana, South America, overseeing partnerships and development finance.
 His role was to provide overall support towards SDGs achievement by, among other things, harnessing an ecosystem of partnerships, mobilizing resources, and coordinating the UN Country Team within the Multi-country Sustainable Development Framework in the Caribbean.

-Victor Mponda-Banda is an international development consultant deployed by the Ministry of Agriculture in Malawi as policy advisor to the Alliance for a Green Revolution in Africa (AGRA), a unique organization inspired by the late Koﬁ Annan and largely supported by the Bill and Melinda Gates Foundation and the Rockefeller Foundation.
-His work centers on facilitating and supporting the policy reform agenda, which aims at creating an enabling environment for investment.
-His current assignment follows a previous engagement as the national coordinator for the G7 New Alliance for Food Security and Nutrition Partnership.
-In this assignment, he engaged and followed up with the Government of Malawi over 15 policy commitments, which the G8/7 development partners had agreed to support while the private sector had indicated investment intentions.
+Victor is a former Policy Advisor to the Alliance for a Green Revolution in Africa (AGRA), a unique organization inspired by the late Koﬁ Annan and largely supported by the Bill and Melinda Gates Foundation and the Rockefeller Foundation.
+His work included promotion of agricultural transformation in Africa, focusing on facilitating and supporting the policy reform agenda, which aims at creating an enabling environment for investment.

+Victor was the National Coordinator for the G7 New Alliance for Food Security and Nutrition Partnership.
+In this assignment, he engaged and supported the Government of Malawi on 15 policy reform commitments, which the G8/7 development partners had agreed to support while the private sector had indicated investment intentions.

 Back to Fellows